slavabarkov/tidy/README.md

 </div>

 ## Approach
 TIDY uses OpenAI CLIP (Contrastive Language-Image Pre-Training) model - a neural network trained on a variety of vision-language pairs.
 CLIP efficiently learns visual concepts from natural language supervision, which allows TIDY to use it for Text-to-Image retrieval.
-CLIP can also be used to get high-quality image representations with high universality and generalization ability providing great results in the Image-to-Image retrieval task.</br>
+CLIP can also be used to get high-quality image representations with high universality and generalization ability providing great results in the Image-to-Image retrieval task.

-The model used in TIDY is based on open source CLIP implementation OpenCLIP pretrained on a ~2B sample subset of LAION-5B dataset with english captions.
+The model used in TIDY is based on open source CLIP implementation [OpenCLIP](https://github.com/mlfoundations/open_clip) pretrained on [LAION-2B](https://huggingface.co/datasets/laion/laion2B-en), a ~2B sample subset of [LAION-5B](https://laion.ai/blog/laion-5b/) dataset with english captions.
 | ![CLIP](https://raw.githubusercontent.com/mlfoundations/open_clip/main/docs/CLIP.png) |
 |:--:|
 | Image Credit: https://github.com/openai/CLIP |